inductiva/inductiva/docs-sources/amr-wind/run-flow-cylinder-case.md

 We will cover the `ib_cylinder_Re_300` use case from the test files folder of the [AMR-Wind GitHub repository](https://github.com/Exawind/amr-wind/tree/v3.4.0).

+We will also demonstrate Inductiva’s ability to efficiently scale this use case, starting with a cloud machine equivalent to a typical laptop and then scaling up to a more powerful instance.

 <img src="_static/Re100.gif" alt="Demo Animation" width="400"/>  <img src="_static/Re10000.gif" alt="Demo Animation" width="400"/>

 ## Case Description